 How my ideas of love can become incoherent.
 How I wrote a letter to the scientist asking him for pills for heartache, for moving to the top of someone’s list.

 I left today’s painting, “Melancholy,” in the rain to take some of the brushstrokes away, as he already knew.
 The uninitiated will not understand.

 Wishful thinking can burn out the engine.
 One wants, at times, to be outside the brain and its frenetic tango.
 What does it matter what the day is called?

-I am tired of being a pronoun, I told him, but he was gone.
+I told him I am tired of being a pronoun.